hendrixroa/skelleton-scraper/README.md

 # Skelleton Scraper

-Scraper builded with DI (Dependency Injection) for services loading, Puppeteer for Headless browser.
+Scraper built with Puppeteer for Headless browser.
 This example scraper fetch the last trending repos from this url [Trending repos](https://github.com/trending) along count stars.
 This code is part of the [blog post]()